LegacyTemplates/parcel-app/README.md

 }
 ```

-If you make any changes to `ServerPlugin.cs` you can run:

-    $ npm run build-server

-To build the project and copy the resulting `server.dll` to `/app/plugins/serer.dll` which will require restarting the server to load the latest plugin:
+To build the `server.csproj` project and copy the resulting `server.dll` to `/app/plugins/serer.dll` which will require restarting the server to load the latest plugin:

     $ npm run server

-Which will automatically load any `Plugins`, `Services`, `Filters`, etc and make them available to your Web App.
+This will automatically load any `Plugins`, `Services`, `Filters`, etc and make them available to your Web App.

 One benefit of creating your APIs with C# ServiceStack Services instead of [API Pages](http://templates.servicestack.net/docs/api-pages) is that you can generate TypeScript DTOs with: